nsrau/azure-docs.it-it/articles/active-directory-domain-services/troubleshoot.md

 ### <a name="domain-name-conflict"></a>Conflitto di nomi di dominio
 **Messaggio di errore:**

-*The name contoso100.com is already in use on this network.
+*Il nome contoso.com è già in uso in questa rete.
 Specify a name that is not in use.* (Il nome contoso100.com è già in uso nella rete.
 Specificare un nome non in uso).

 **Correzione:**